 Interest will not accrue while you are in school, and during the grace period for subsidized Stafford loans.
 The government pays the interest on these loans.
 This is not the case for unsubsidized loans.
 If you have unsubsidized loans, you may either pay the interest during the in-school deferment and grace periods, or the interest will be capitalized when repayment begins.
 Be advised that this grace period “interest subsidy” was eliminated for Direct subsidized loans made on or after July 1, 2012 and before July 1, 2014.

-For loans made for periods of enrollment beginning on or after July 1, 2012, graduate and professional students will no longer be eligible to receive subsidized loans.
+For loans made for periods of enrollment beginning on or after July 1, 2012, graduate and professional students are not longer eligible to receive subsidized loans.
 Loans made prior to this date are not affected by this change.

 PLUS Loans